I Am What I Am

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Juan is a bullied, weak teenager working a dead-end job at a fish gutting factory, mocked by his peers and lacking confidence or purpose..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Juan and his friends are humiliated by the Flying Barbs gang during a lion dance performance, with their makeshift lion head destroyed and their dignity crushed in front of the whole town..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.